 - On an enterprise level, we set aggressive performance metrics for performance awards.
-For example, despite Total Shareholder Return of 35.4% over the three-year period from 2015 to 2017, we did not meet the threshold level of the performance established in our 2015 PSUs, which were tied to the same three-year period.
-As a result, consistent with our pay-for-performance philosophy, none of our NEOs earned performance shares in 2017. - Our Compensation and Benefits Committee has taken a conservative approach with regard to base salaries.
+For example, despite Total Stockholder Return of 31% over the three-year period from 2016 to 2018, our 2016 PSUs, which were tied to the same threeyear period, were earned below target level.
+As a result, consistent with our pay-for-performance philosophy, the PSUs initially granted to NEOs in 2016 were earned at 98% of target in 2018, as compared to 200% at maximum level of performance. - Our Compensation and Benefits Committee has taken a conservative approach with regard to base salaries.
 Base salaries of our NEOs are generally targeted at or below the 50th percentile of competitive market data. - We believe our pay practices are favorable to stockholders.
 For example: - Our 2015 Plan does not use liberal share counting;